denoland/rusty_v8/README.md

 **V8 has a very large API with hundreds of methods.
 Why don't you automate the generation of this binding code?**

-In the limit we could like to auto-generate bindings.
+In the limit we would like to auto-generate bindings.
 We have actually started down this route several times, however due to many excentric features of the V8 API, this has not proven successful.
 Therefore we are proceeding in a brute-force fashion for now, focusing on solving our stated goals first.
 We hope